material-motion/material-motion/specifications/runtime/executor.md

       executor.addPlan(plan)
     }

-**Delegated execution API**: An Executor can choose to delegate its work to a platform-native API, like Web Animations or CoreAnimation.
+**Delegated execution API**: An Performer can choose to delegate its work to a platform-native API, like Web Animations or CoreAnimation.

-> If an Executor does not use delegated execution, it does not have to implement this API.
+> If an Performer does not use delegated execution, it does not have to implement this API.

-The Executor would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.
+The Performer would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.

 Example pseudo-code if your language does not support anonymous functions: